-Lab 1: Checkoff Sheet
+Lab 1 Checkoff Sheet

-Be prepared to show relevant diagrams as requested in each problem.
-You may get checked off per problem, rather than the whole lab at once.
-Collect initials for each problem on this sheet and turn it in with your report.
+Be prepared to show relevant measurements and diagrams as requested in each problem.
+You may get checked off per problem, rather than the whole lab at once, but you don't have get checked off before proceeding to the next excercise.
+Collect signoff initials for each problem on this sheet and turn it in when you've completed all the exercises.

-1
+Exercise 1

-2

-3
+Exercise 2.

+Exercise 3.

-4
+Exercise 4

-5
+Exercise 5

-Name: Date: TA:
+Exercise 6.

-Name: Date Submitted: TA: Lab 1: Report Template This report template is useful to prepare for each exercise's checkoff.
+Lab 1: Report Template

+This report template is useful to prepare for each exercise's checkoff.
 Fill in answers for the questions requested by exercise; you may use a different sheet of paper if more convenient, but be sure to follow the template.
 Be sure to prepare relevant diagrams as requested by each problem.

-Turn in this report after completing the lab 1 checkoff.
-Exercise 1: TTL/CMOS Static Electrical Characteristics Low Voltage Measurement (In = 1) for 74LS00: High Voltage Measurement (In = 0) for 74LS00: Low Voltage Measurement (In = 1) for 74HC00: High Voltage Measurement (In = 0) for 74HC00: For each of these measurements, does the output satisfy the ranges specified in the appropriate datasheets?
+Exercise 1: TTL/CMOS Static Electrical Characteristics

+Low Voltage Measurement (In = 1) for 74LS00:

+High Voltage Measurement (In = 0) for 74LS00:

+Low Voltage Measurement (In = 1) for 74HC00:

+High Voltage Measurement (In = 0) for 74HC00:

+For each of these measurements, does the output satisfy the ranges specified in the appropriate datasheets?
 Explain.

 What problems could arise from using the LS series with the HC series (at +5V supply)?